Linda Bove: One woman's impact on public awarenessLinda Bove | One woman's impact on public awareness

-If your children watched Sesame Street in the 70s and 80s, chances are they were introduced to American Sign Language (ASL) by Linda Bove, a deaf actress who played Linda the Librarian from 1971-2003.
+If you watched Sesame Street anytime in the 70s, 80s and 90s, chances are you were introduced to American Sign Language (ASL) by Linda Bove, a deaf actress who played Linda the Librarian from 1971-2003.

 Bove was born on Nov.
 30, 1945 to two deaf parents and grew up learning ASL.
 She graduated from Gallaudet University with a bachelor’s degree in Library Science in 1968, but a summer program at the National Theater for the Deaf (NTD) during her senior year changed her life.
 Not only did she meet her future husband, Ed Waterstreet, that summer, she also decided to put her librarian career on hold to join the NTD troupe.

 The move proved successful for Bove, who made her Broadway debut two years later in Songs from Milkwood and Sganarelle.
 When she heard Sesame Street was looking for a “new face” in 1971 she auditioned, ultimately winning the role that would put her in the homes of millions of children every day.
 Linda the Librarian is currently the longest recurring role in television history for a person with disability.

 Although deaf characters have been portrayed on television since the 1950s, a deaf actor didn’t appear until the 1960s when actors such as Audree Norton appeared in guest roles on Mannix, The Family Affair and The Streets of San Francisco.
 In the 1970s, most of the deaf character roles were played by hearing actors.
 A public battle with the Screen Actors Guild over casting for the roles of deaf parents in an ABC Afterschool Special about a hearing teenager with deaf parents, effectively ended Norton’s television acting career but her efforts helped draw attention to the lack of work for deaf actors.